Sinono3/Sinono3.github.io/content/blog/feature/index.md

 - Since the ImageNet class "Egyptian cat" has an index of 285, we know that in the fully connected last layer of the model (`fc`), neuron 285 is the greatest among the neurons in that layer (which are 1000 in total).
 This is because the last operation (`argmax`) returns the index of the previous layer's neuron with the greatest activation.
 - Neuron 285 in `fc` was activated because of some neuron activations in the previous layer (`avgpool`).
 - Neurons in `avgpool` that contributed to neuron 285 in `fc` come from the results of a convolutional layer.
-- This convolutional layer outputted its result from another convolutional layer...
+- This convolutional layer calculated its output using another convolutional layer's output.
 - And so on... until we get to the first layer, which is connected directly to the input image (cute cat pic).

 From this analysis, multiple questions pop up: